daniel-rrapi/EPICODE/README.md

-Here are all my homeworks during the Epicode's Bootcamp.
-Not the prettiest or "right" code, but somewhere we need to start
+Here are all my homeworks made during the Epicode's Bootcamp.
+Not the prettiest or "right" code but somewhere we need to start